Dathalind/dathalind.github.io/_posts/2023-11-11-fake-winrar.md

     - could be loading or writing data from a dll, different sections
     - hit virtual protect 11 times, nothing interesting, turning off bp
 - back to virtual alloc
-    - following dump 2, address near the previous, 0x2300000, empty
+    - following dump 2, address near the previous, `0x2300000`, empty
     - fills up with a bunch of FF’s, nothing interesting
     - seems to be setting up additional memory spaces
     - `0x2301000` is empty still even after going back to VirtualAlloc

-At 8 virtual alloc bp’s, we then hit the IsDebugger API
+At 8 virtual alloc bp’s, we then hit the `IsDebugger` API

 - ran till return, value is 0, should be good to continue
 - back to VirtualAlloc